LakshmiManjunath/Raffle.2_Exercise/README.md

 Live URL:
-Description: This file is a simple example of usage of Arrays!
+Description: Demonstrates simple usage of Arrays!

-In Version1-Raffle --> In a pre-defined arrays of players, winners and loosers are chosen using the php
+In Version2-Raffle --> The page accepts 4 user inputs and decides the Raffel winner ased on a preset winning number.
-                       built-in function rand().
-Depending upon the number of winners the page displays appropriate messages!!
+                       Missing any input value, would throw a invalid input.
+The form retrieves the input values even after submitting the form.